 8. The Machinist (2004)

 Oh, boy.
 Christian Bale.
-I mean, the guy is a total freak.
-The lengths that he will go to convince the world that he isn’t who they think he is, are really preposterous.
-Another one of his soul-shaking efforts saw him give life to the character of Trevor, an insomniac machinist, who has been emaciated and socially reclused because of it.
-One day at work, hell breaks loose, as a stranger distracts him, which accidentally culminates in one his co-workers losing his hand.
+Another one of his soul-shaking efforts saw him give life to the character of Trevor, an insomniac machinist who has been emaciated and socially reclused because of it.
+One day at work, hell breaks loose as a stranger distracts him, which accidentally culminates in one of his co-workers losing his hand.
 His sole comfort from the atrocities of his life is Stevie, a prostitute who genuinely cares about him, and later Maria, a waitress at a diner he frequents.
 But unexpected sightings of the strange man, now revealed to be Ivan, start playing on his mind, pushing him into paranoia and insolvency.
-The gripping thriller is shouldered by Bale, and a strong narrative, that ceases to unravel itself with virtuoso twists Hitchcock would have been proud of.
+The gripping thriller is shouldered by Bale, and a strong narrative, ceases to unravel itself with virtuoso twists Hitchcock would have been proud of.

 Read More: Best Vigilante Movies of All Time

-Perhaps the pioneer of all the movies that sported multiple personality disorder, ‘Dr Jekyll and Mr Hyde’ is the narrative of Dr Henry Jekyll, a respected and renowned doctor in suburban London.
-In his own belief, he is of the opinion that each man has a good and a bad side and that both the sides can be separated into two distinctive personas.
+Perhaps the pioneer of all the movies that sported multiple personality disorder, ‘Dr. Jekyll and Mr. Hyde’ is the narrative of Dr. Henry Jekyll, a respected and renowned doctor in suburban London.
+In his own belief, he is of the opinion that each man has a good and a bad side and that both sides can be separated into two distinctive personas.
 Also, he succeeds in coming up with a formula that would purportedly unleash the inner demon of a man without affecting his “good” side.
-He uses the medicine upon himself as a test subject, only to realize that his evil side, Mr Hyde is terrorizing people.
-To stop any further embarrassment, Dr Jekyll stops the medicine but doesn’t realize how deeply his both the sides had been affected by the medicine he consumed.
-Called as a tense and shuddering affair, ‘Dr Jekyll and Mr Hyde’ turned out to be one of the most unique premises at the time of its release, 90 years ago.
+He uses the medicine upon himself as a test subject, only to realize that his evil side, Mr. Hyde is terrorizing people.
+To stop any further embarrassment, Dr. Jekyll stops the medicine but doesn’t realize how deeply both sides had been affected by the medicine he consumed.
+Called as a tense and shuddering affair, ‘Dr. Jekyll and Mr. Hyde’ turned out to be one of the most unique premises at the time of its release, 90 years ago.